DougSisk/swa-dashboard/README.md

   --nonstop # Filter to only nonstop flights (optional)
 ```

 If you would like to look at flights going **one way** between two airports, you can use the `--one-way` flag.
+The optional `--specific-flight` flag will limit the search to a specific flight number.
 This ignores values entered with `--return-date` and `--return-time`, and `--total-deal-price`.

 ```bash
 swa \